 Photographic, mailed from Slidell Louisiana, corner crease, mild corner

 wear.
 Unusual subject matter.
-SALE IN PROGRESS bdr*
+Sold but front

 "107 'HUNTING' IN DIXIELAND / 104819" showing 3 black girls, one looking at another's hair outside, white-border era from Asheville Post Card Company, mailed 1931, curling paper, extensive soil along one short edge, lightly toned back, as is. $1.00 b*